lechimp-p/dicto.php/README.md

 ### Writing down rules

 The rules file has two basic type of entities, variables and rules.
-A variable describes entities in your codebase, while rules but constraints on variables.
+A variable describes entities in your codebase, while rules put constraints on variables.

 #### Variables